 Heracles looked at him quizzically.
 “What do you suggest, then?”

 “Wait here, in the house.
 When he receives no confirmation of our execution from the henchmen he left here — I am quite certain they are now well outside the city walls, the cowards! — Lycus will come to the house to see what the problem is.
-Meet him that way — on your own terms.”
+We should meet him that way — on our own ground.”

 Heracles nodded.
 “You advise me well.”
 And he gently led his wife and children by the hand into the house.